toggledbits/MatrixFireFast/README.md

 > Note: I've made attempts to reduce this requirement to three bytes per pixel (just what FastLED requires), but thus far my attempts have increased code complexity and reduced performance, and the exchange isn't worth it, IMO.
 RAM is cheap.

 Another thing to be aware of is that the refresh rate will be limited by the size of the display and the type of LEDs.
 For NeoPixels, for example, there are strict timing requirements for data transmission and it takes about 30&micro;s per pixel.
-So 100 pixels takes the library 3ms to update.
+So 100 pixels takes the library 3ms to transmit.
 During this time, FastLED must disable interrupts, so anything else going on is going to be delayed accordingly.
 My 44x11 test matrix, with 484 pixels, takes 14.52ms to transmit to the display, and therefore the theoretical limit of the frame rate is around 68 frames per second.
-Forunately, this is higher than what I feel looks good (for this display, something in the low 20s is most pleasing to my eye).
+Fortunately, this is higher than what I feel looks good (for that matrix, something in the low 20s is most pleasing to my eye).

 ## Basic Configuration

 The most basic thing you need to do is configure the size of the display you are using, and what data pin is used to transmit the pixel stream to the display.
 If you do nothing else to the code when you first try it, you have to get these right.
 These are set near the stop of the code:

+* `MAT_TYPE` -- The type of LEDs in the matrix (default: `NEOPIXEL`; see the [FastLED docs](https://github.com/FastLED/FastLED/wiki/Overview) for other supported values);
 * `MAT_W` - Width of the matrix in pixels;
 * `MAT_H` - Height of the matrix in pixels;
 * `MAT_PIN` - The pin to use for serial pixel stream.

 Note: If you are using an ESP8266, you may need to use a level shifter.
 ESP8266 is a 3.3V device, and presenting voltages much higher may damage the microprocessor.
 The 3.3V data output signal may also be insufficient to be recognized as data by your LED matrix.
 As it happened, the 5V 44x11 matrix I used worked fine without a level shifter--it's data line is high impedence (presents no voltage, just accepts whatever the processor gives it), and senses edges fine at the 3.3V level.

 You also need to know a little bit about your matrix.
 In a pixel matrix, although you are looking at a rectangular arrangement, electrically the pixels are linear.
 That is, if you have a 16x16 matrix, you have 256 pixels numbered from 0 to 255.
 Depending on the manufacturer, pixel 0 can be in any corner (and hopefully nowhere else but one of the four corners, because that would just be weird).
 Pixel 1 then, depending on where pixel 0 is, could be to the left or right, above or below.
 You need to work out the order of the pixels in your display.
-If you don't know, and the documentation for the matrix doesn't tell you, or your dog ate it, or whatever, you can run the pixel test program included in the distribution to determine it.
+If you don't know, and the documentation for the matrix doesn't tell you, or your dog ate it, or whatever, you can run the PixelTest program included in the distribution to determine it.
 See "Using PixelTest" below.

 If your display has pixel 0 in the top row, either at the left or right, make sure `MAT_TOP` is *define*d.
 If pixel 0 is in the bottom row, then `MAT_TOP` must be *undef*ined.

 If pixel 0 is on the left edge of your display, then `MAT_LEFT` must be *define*d; otherwise, it should be *undef*ined.

-Finally, if your pixels zig-zag, that is, if each row goes the opposite direction of the other, then `MAT_ZIGZAG` should be *define*d; otherwise, it must be *undef*ined.
+Finally, if your pixels zig-zag, that is, if each row goes the opposite direction of the previous row, then `MAT_ZIGZAG` should be *define*d; otherwise, it must be *undef*ined.

 ### Your First Run